laddeyboy/mastermind/README.md

 ### Challenges & Solutions

-- Stylings when switching between full screen and mobile screens is still an issue.
+- Maintaining responsiveness when rendering the app on different device screen sizes.
 - Setting color template state, using local props.
 What I wound up doing is trying to set the color of "this" button.
 Instead of changing the color of another button.
 SOLUTION: Move the color flag into the Redux Store.
 - Changing the background color of a button on a click.
 I approached this from a purely UI standpoint trying to affect the background color through React with a 'gamestate'.
 This cause muliple issues that ultimately never changed the color.
 However, after introducting a 'gameboard' state into my redux store and reading the background colors from that state, the buttons almost immediate started rendering the correct color.